-Six years earlier, Paine defended a 16-year-old slave named Bristol who was accused of murdering the sister of Dr. William McKinstry in a bid for his freedom.
-Paine lost the case and Bristol was hanged.
+Six years earlier, Paine defended a 16-year-old slave named Bristol accused of murdering the sister of Dr. William McKinstry to gain his freedom.
+Paine lost the case and Bristol died on the gallows.

 In 1774, Taunton’s Sons of Liberty ran Loyalists out of town.
-One of the last to go was McKinstry, though his wife was allowed to stay behind.
+One of the last to go was McKinstry, though the Sons allowed his wife to stay behind.

 We have just received the following intelligence from Taunton… A liberty pole 112 feet long was raised.
 Attached to it was a Union flag with the words Liberty and Union sewed on.
 The following lines were fixed to the pole: